mchua4/pgQuery/README.md

 * ABOUT *

 Web front-end for phenotype-genotype analysis in cancer models.
+Created for the final project of class AS.410.712.82.SP21 Advanced Practical Computer Concepts for Bioinformatics at Johns Hopkins University.

 Source code can be obtained here:
 /var/www/html/mchua4/final/pgQuery.tar